 The NHS Benchmarking Network’s 2016 Community Hospitals project saw 39 organisations participate in the project, covering 179 Community Hospitals.
 As well as a national report and online toolkit of over 2000 metrics, available to all Network members, bespoke reports have been provided for participants.

 2017/18 benchmarking project

-Data for this project will be collected from the National Audit of Intermediate Care 2017 project, which has now closed.
-The 2017 NAIC audit is free to participate for commissioners and providers in England, Wales and Northern Ireland.
+Data for this project was collected from the National Audit of Intermediate Care 2017.
+NAIC 2017 was free of charge for commissioners and providers in England, Wales and Northern Ireland.
 For more information, please see the NAIC partnership project.

 For queries about this project please contact Lucy Trubacik.